 If you have cement left over and intend to use it again later down the road, make sure it is sealed completely in another plastic bag or a refuse sack – this is to prevent any moisture from the air getting at it which will reduce its quality and becoming lumpy.
 It’s a simple little trick as it can you save you money and a drive to the hardware store to buy another fresh bag of cement when the next small project pops up…

 3rd MONEY SAVING TIP

 Also, I don’t want you to have to buy a new shovel so make sure to water hose it down and all the other equipment such as the wheelbarrow as the concrete will be difficult to remove once it hardens and will damage them.
 Any left-over sand can be added to your kids Sandpit also.Depending on where you are visiting from, the Anchors types and prices can vary a lot – so if you would like to take a closer look, please feel free to browse the menus on the bottom of this page

-Well – that more or less covers it for today, I hope you have found this information useful and if you have any particular queries, please do not hesitate to leave a comment below.
+Well – that more or less covers, I hope you have found this information useful and if you have any particular queries, please do not hesitate to leave a comment below.

 Remember – LOCK THOSE SWING SET ANCHORS TIGHT!!!